jbkinney/mavenn/docs/source/fromto_mutrate.rst

 your library.
 Specifically, given a wild type sequence.
 It calculates the probability of occurance of all bases.

-After you install `sortseq_tools`_, this program will be available to run at the command line.
+After you install `MPAthic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------